KPI’s and Data Dashboard Design

 A well-designed hierarchical system with links between pages benefits all users as no one will be overwhelmed with irrelevant or excessive information.
 Different people need access to different data, with complex systems needing to define specific groups and personas based on their unique workflow and data needs.

 Segment your users in the same way you segment your market.
-Talk to them directly on their own terms and try to avoid confusing them with information they don’t need.
+Talk to them directly on their terms and try to avoid confusing them with information they don’t need.
 By identifying users and working backward, you can avoid unnecessary complexity and duplication.

 Custom data dashboard design will cut your work in half.

-Most companies have no idea that they already have all the data they need for better and more profitable decision making.
+Most companies have no idea that they already have all the data they need for better and more profitable decision-making.
 Fuselab helps companies create better efficiencies, increased sales, and a more informed workforce every day.

 From simple to complex

-In most use case scenarios, a simple front page is recommended for clear and obvious analysis, with users able to dig deeper by clicking on graphical elements and menu systems.
+In most use case scenarios, a simple front page is recommended for clear analysis, with users able to dig deeper by clicking on graphical elements and menu systems.
 Intuitive real-time dashboards often hide their complexity, with layers of rich information available beneath a clear and concise surface.

 This same principle can be applied within each page and each page element.
 For example, present simple information on the top of the page or element, followed by more complex data.